Bland-Life/Tic-Tac-Toe/portfolio.md

 **NOTE: THE CONTENTS OF THIS FILE ARE FOR A PORTFOLIO WEBSITE I'VE DEVELOPED AND SHOULD BE EXCLUDED FROM ANY CONTRIBUTIONS MADE TO THIS REPOSITORY**

-# Tic Tac Toe
-## About
-A simple game of Tic-Tac-Toe made using Python to start off my repositories!

 ## Project Review
 This was the first project, aside from the tutorial project you can do with Github Desktop, that I published on my Github page.